EricZinda/Perplexity/backlog.md

 Plurals work
     - Figure out a way to make "in" be efficient for "which files are in folders"?
+        -
+        - First: Find efficient way to create
         - If we don't know what predications require (must have) and support (can have), they have to do all alternatives in case downstream predications need those alternatives
             - If they are declared then we can optimize *some* cases
     - work through the tests and make them work in new regime
     - Should remove duplicates before reporting answers
     - Really slow: Example28